-- Compliance Performing required tasks and maintaining systems appropriately, which must be done throughout the year (not just an annual event). - Validation Preparing an annual Self-Assessment Questionnaire (SAQ) and performing any required external vulnerability scanning on a quarterly basis, if applicable. - Attestation Reporting the validation of compliance whenever requested by either STMS or the card brands.
-Attestation can involve the completion of an "Attestation of Compliance" (AOC) and may require documentation supporting the validation tasks (providing copy of SAQ and results of latest vulnerability scan).
+- Compliance Performing required tasks and maintaining systems appropriately, which must be done throughout the year (not just an annual event). - Validation Preparing an annual Self-Assessment Questionnaire (SAQ) and performing any required external vulnerability scanning on a quarterly basis, if applicable. - Attestation Certifying compliance with the standard.
+Attestation can be through an online reporting tool or by completing and submitting an "Attestation of Compliance" (AOC).